bjlittle/geovista/README.md

 # GeoVista
-Cartographic rendering and mesh analysis with PyVista
+Cartographic rendering and mesh analytics with PyVista